-Deciding to end a relationship and having to go through the divorce process can be very difficult.
-It is often emotional and stressful splitting assets and other marital items, but when children are involved, the process can be almost unbearable, especially when the parents cannot agree on co-parenting the children involved.
-Neither parent involved in this situation wants to lose time with their children but the Illinois family court system will look at a number of different factors to determine what child custody arrangement is most appropriate and what situation will best support the well-being of the children.
+Whether parents were married or have had a child without being married, the decision to split up and decide how to continue raising the children in the best environment is almost always a challenge.
+Neither parent involved in this situation wants to lose time with their children but the Illinois family court system will look at a number of different factors to determine what arrangement is most appropriate and what situation will best support the well-being of the children.
 This is known as the “best interests of the child” standard.

-When the family court system in Illinois is presented with a child custody case, it always handles it on an individual basis.
-Even though all circumstances surrounding a case involving the allocation of parental responsibilities (child custody) and parenting time (visitation) will differ, the judge will always start the evaluation under the assumption that having both parents involved in the children’s upbringing is in their best interest.
-From here, he or she will explore different parenting time options and decision making authority that will give the best possible chance of the child having a positive upbringing.
+When the family court system in Illinois is presented with a child custody / allocation of parental responsibilities case, it always handles it on an individual basis.
+Even though all circumstances surrounding a case involving the allocation of parental responsibilities (child custody) and parenting time (visitation) will differ, the judge will always start the evaluation under the assumption that having both parents involved in the children’s upbringing is in their best interest – this is called co-parenting.
+From here, the judge will explore different parenting time options and decision making authority that will give the best possible chance of the child having a positive upbringing.

 - Have the parents shown a willingness to co-parent?

-- Have the parents already developed their own parenting plan?
+- Have the parents already developed their own parenting plan (and is it working)?

-- Do the parents plan on living geographically close to one another to make a joint custody agreement doable?
+- Do the parents plan on living geographically close to one another to make decisions jointly or to share parenting time?

 - Do both parents have the ability to effectively communicate with one another?